 Usually, you get what you pay for.
 Sometimes, though, talented developers create useful apps that work just as well as the most popular software on the market.
 For example, FocusWriter, Google Docs and LibreOffice are some of the best free alternatives to Microsoft Word.

 Maybe you’re an artist instead of a writer.
-In that case, Inkscape is a great alternative to Adobe Illustrator.
+In that case, Inkscape is an excellent alternative to Adobe Illustrator.
 Tap or click here to get started.

 Do your research first before you shell out money on an expensive program.
 Look up the program’s name followed by “free alternative” in quotes on Google.
 Then look up the alternatives to make sure it is legit.